 Michael Sauvante brings over 40 years of experience in founding and running more than a half dozen companies and non-profit organizations.
 He is an expert in new venture creation, also within mature companies including pioneering work at HP Labs, and has long been a progressive thinker in the field of sustainability, corporate social and environmental behavior, and corporate responsibility.
 Michael also has a deep understanding of general corporate law, corporate securities law, banking and tax law and more.

-More recently Michael’s research into local economic development issues has resulted in his publishing a number of articles found here.
-This effort led to an in-depth exploration of the use of alternative currencies for economic development, resulting in his article Money – A Time for Change, exploring how such currencies can be used to bootstrap local economies, especially stressed economies.
-He further developed a system for harnessing those ideas using Commonwealth Development Organizations, described in-depth here.
-He and his colleagues at National Commonwealth Group are launching a pilot project based on that strategy on the island of Puerto Rico, introduced in this document and here.
+Michael’s research into local economic development issues has resulted in his writing and publishing an extensive number of articles on banking, securities, currencies and related topics found here, here and under his full bio linked below.
+This effort led to an in-depth exploration of the use of alternative currencies for economic development, resulting in his article Money – A Time for Change, exploring how such currencies can serve as the overall mechanism that can be used to comprehensively bootstrap local economies, especially stressed economies.

-This effort attracted the attention of leadership with the Centre for Enterprise and Economic Development Research (CEEDR), at Middlesex University in London.
+This effort has also attracted the attention of leadership with the Centre for Enterprise and Economic Development Research (CEEDR), at Middlesex University in London.
 Middlesex hosts a top tier business school, of which CEEDR is the leading research centre specializing in local economic development, small business financing and support policy, and social enterprise.
 CEEDR has awarded Michael an Honorary Research Fellowship in recognition of his pioneering work in the field of local economic development and business financing with National Commonwealth Group.
-Michael will shortly begin a professional doctorate program (DProf) at Middlesex based on his 10 years of research and work in this field.
+Michael will also shortly enroll in a capstone professional doctorate program (DProf) at Middlesex based on his 10 years of research and work in this field.

 Scott McIntyre, Managing Director